This part of the website outlines the history and restoration of a stunningly-beautiful double-manual harpsichord.

 |

-This stunningly-beautiful double-manual harpsichord started life as a so-called 'transposing' harpsichord made in Antwerp in 1617 by an unknown maker.
-Then, much later during the second half of the eighteenth-century it was given a series of ravalements in Paris in several stages.
-These alterations and the decorations carried out at the same time were carried out by some of the most important and famous French harpsichord makers and artists in the period from about 1742 - 1786.
-At some date between 1742 - 1750 the first grand ravalement widened the case and increased the bass compass down to F1.
-In 1750 it was given its exceptionally lavish decoration by François Boucher and Christoph II Huet.
-In 1750 it was given a treble extension up to d3 by François Étienne Blanchet who later became the court harpsichord maker to Louis XV.
+This stunningly-beautiful double-manual harpsichord started life as a relatively simple 'transposing' harpsichord made in Antwerp in 1617, It was almost certainly originally built by Frans van Huffel in Antwerp.
+Initially, It resembled in most, but not all of its details, a normal Ruckers-family double-manual harpsichord.
+After an initial, relatively simple ravalement carried out sometime before 1750, it was then given a further substantial bass ravalement, plus a treble compass extension up to d3, by the famoud Parisian harpsichord maker François Étienne Blanchet (who later became the court harpsichord maker to Louis XV).
+Then, much later during the second half of the eighteenth-century, it was given a series of ravalements in Paris in several stages.
+These alterations and the decorations carried out at the same time were undertaken by some of the most important and famous French harpsichord makers, decorators and artists in the period from about 1742 - 1786.
+At some date between 1742 - 1750 the first grand ravalement widened the case, increasing the bass compass down to F1.
+In 1750 it was then also given its exceptionally lavish decoration by François Boucher and Christophe II Huet.
+The harpsichord was then given a final grand ravalement in Paris in 1786 by Jacques Barberini and Nicolas Hoffman, who extended the treble compass up to f3 so that it then had the usual French grand ravalement 5-octave compass with four registers including 2x8', 1x4' and a nasal.

-It seems highly likely that it was initially given its extravagant decoration because of its amazing sound and it is, indeed, still today one of the finest-sounding instruments in the history of French harpsichord making.
-It may have played an important role in the social and musical life of the French Court at the time of Louis XV.
+It seems highly likely that it was initially given its extravagant decoration because of its amazing sound and it is, indeed, still today, perhaps the finest-sounding instruments in the entire history of French harpsichord making.
+Almost certainly because of its outstanding sound, it seems to have played an important role in the social and musical life of the French Court at the time of Louis XV.

-The instrument has also had an amazing modern history ranging across much of Western Europe, the United States and South America and many of the important figures in the modern harpsichord revival.
-It therefore turns out to be a very important document in the history of the modern revival of interest in the harpsichord and its music.
-It was restored by Louis Tomasini in Paris shortly before 1889 and was played in the concerts given by Louis Diémer during the 1889 Exposition Universelle for which the Eiffel Tower was built.
-Its modern history involves some very important figures who influenced major world events - but not necessarily involving music nor furniture decoration!
+The instrument has also had an amazing modern history ranging across much of Western Europe, the United States and South America, and includes many of the important figures in the modern harpsichord revival.
+As a result, it therefore turns out to be a very important document in the history of the modern revival of interest in the harpsichord and its music.
+Shortly before 1889 it was restored by Louis Tomasini in Paris, and was played in the concerts given by Louis Diémer during the 1889 Exposition Universelle for which the Eiffel Tower was built.
+Its modern history involves some highly-important figures who influenced major world events - but not necessarily involving music nor furniture decoration!

 Click on the images and links below for more information.